ddkatona/relics/README.md

 # Introduction

-Relics is an augumented chess game where pieces have more varied behaviours than the traditional chess ones.
-Game modes include both PvP and PvE, but the game is designed to be the best when playing with someone else.
+Relics is an augumented chess game where pieces have more varied behaviours than the pieces in traditional.
+The game has both PvP and PvE modes, but the game is designed to be the best when playing with someone else.
+There is also an loadout constructor function to create your own army.

 ## Key differences to traditional chess:
 * Players can have arbitrary number of Kings and the game is over when one of the players loses _all_ of their Kings.